istio/istio.io/content/help/ops/setup/webhook/validation/index.md

 weight: 10
 ---

-## Overview

 Galley’s configuration validation ensures user authored Istio configuration is syntactically and semantically valid.
 It uses a Kubernetes `ValidatingWebhook`.
-The *istio-galley* ValidationWebhookConfiguration has two webhooks.
+The `istio-galley` `ValidationWebhookConfiguration` has two webhooks.

 * `pilot.validation.istio.io` - Served on path `/admitpilot` and is
 responsible for validating configuration consumed by Pilot